Skip to main content

 Stage 2: Outcome and Performance Monitoring

 Establish an ongoing monitoring process using Outcome Journals (one per boundary partner).
 Regularly record any behavioural changes observed, with supporting evidence.
-Use strategy journals to assess whether programme activities are having their intended effect.
+Use strategy journals to assess whether program activities are having their intended effect.
 Use performance data to monitor organisational practices.

 Stage 3: Evaluation Planning